mercadopago/devsite-docs/guides/additional-content/reports/released-money/api.en.md

 }
 ```

-### Update configuration
+### Update settings

+Update the default settings of your reports when necessary by executing the following _curl_.

 > NOTE
 >
-> Nota
+> Note
 >
->If when updating the settings you want to edit the "Frequency" feature, and you have already enabled the automatic generation of your reports, you must follow these steps:<br/><br/> 1.
-Cancel the scheduled generation of your reports, following the steps in the section Deactivate scheduling.
-[Deactivate](#bookmark_2._deactivation). <br/> 2.
-Update the settings by editing the `Frequency` feature, using the snippets available in this section. <br/> 3.
-Schedule again the automatic generation of the report, following the steps in the section Activate scheduling.
-[Activate](#bookmark_1._activation).
+> If, when updating the configuration, you want to change the `frequency` attribute and have already activated the automatic creation of your reports, follow these steps: <br/><br/> 1.
+Cancel the scheduled creation of your reports by following the steps described in the section **Disable automatic generation** in [Schedule report automatically.](#bookmark_schedule_report_automatically) <br/> 2.
+Update the configuration. <br/> 3.
+Re-enable the automatic creation of your reports by following the steps in the section **Enable automatic generation** in [Schedule report automatically.](#bookmark_schedule_report_automatically)

-When you need to update your settings, you can adjust the following attributes:

 [[[
 ```curl